Day 1: DEPART US

-GREYMOUTH is the largest town on the West Coast where we sample items at Greenstone Factory at Hokitika where a local jade like stone highly prized by pre-European Maori is crafted into the most exquisite jewellery.
+HOKITIKA: At Greenstone Factory in Hokitika, a local jade-like stone highly prized by pre-European Maori is crafted into the most exquisite jewellery.

-At FOX GLACIER we offer a half-day eco-adventure guided walk onto the Glacier which is a a huge river of snow and ice that flows from vast snowfields high in the Alps almost to sea level.
-Our guide leads us on a walk beside the riverbed to the track, which zig-zags slowly uphill for forty-five minutes through ferns and regenerating temperate rainforest.
-From high on the track you will enjoy fantastic views of the glacier and its upper and lower icefalls.
-From its high point, the track winds down to the edge of the ice, where you are outfitted with instep crampons and you follow the ice steps cut by the guides.
-The route takes you onto the ice amongst crevasses and ice ridges leading you into the middle of the glacier for spectacular views of the icefall and lower glacier.
-Later we drive south by private vehicle through magnificent rainforests passing the Fox Glacier and some pretty bush fringed lakes before turning inland and crossing the Haast Pass through the Southern Alps.
-Descend past glacial Lakes Wanaka and Hawea to Wanaka township on the eastern shores of the lake.
-Continue past Lake Dunstan, across Central Otago sheep country and through the Kawarau Gorge into Queenstown.
+FOX GLACIER offers a half-day eco-adventure guided walk onto the glacier, which is a huge river of snow and ice that flows from vast snowfields high in the Alps down almost to sea level.
+Walk beside the riverbed to the track, which zig-zags slowly uphill for forty-five minutes through ferns and regenerating temperate rainforest.
+Enjoy fantastic views of the glacier and its upper and lower icefalls.
+From its high point, the track winds down to the edge of the ice, where you are outfitted with instep crampons to follow the ice steps cut by the guides.
+The route takes you onto the ice among crevasses and ice ridges that lead you into the middle of the glacier for spectacular views of the icefall and lower glacier.

-MILFORD SOUND – we board our boat for a nature cruise past towering Mitre Peak to the Tasman Sea.
+MILFORD SOUND: We board a boat for a nature cruise past towering Mitre Peak to the Tasman Sea.
 The scenery, some of the best in New Zealand, is stunning with cascading waterfalls, dense rainforest, steep cliff faces and marine life that inhabits these waters

 New Zealand is a magical country of amazing landscapes full of amazing wildlife.
 The vast open spaces filled with stunning rugged landscapes, gorgeous beaches, temperate climate and fascinating animal and plant life make New Zealand’s natural environment an expedition of great importance.
 There are many different landscapes, environments and ecosystems very close to each other for our small group to explore.
 Travel photography is excellent.

-Besides the magnificent environment , one thing that is particular about New Zealand is it’s policy on protecting the aboriginals – the Moaris.
+Besides the magnificent environment , one thing that is particular about New Zealand is it’s policy on protecting the aboriginals – the Maoris.
 In New Zealand, Maori language and traditions are woven into everyday life, offering visitors a fascinating journey of cultural discovery.
 The Maori are the indigenous people of New Zealand, they are Polynesian and comprise about 14 percent of the country’s population.
-Te reo Maori is the native language which is related to Tahitian and Hawaiian.
+Te Reo is the Maori native language.
+It is related to Tahitian and Hawaiian.
 It is believed that the Maori migrated from Polynesia in canoes around the 9th century to 13th century AD.

 Traditional carvers also help to keep Maori culture alive by creating intricate works that pay respect to the past.
 Every piece carved tells a story, which can be read by those who know how.
 The shape of the heads, position of the body as well as the surface patterns work together to record and remember events.